 I’ve gone through all of it and have discarded about 90% of it.
 Why?
 Most of it is really only usable in a traditional classroom.
 Even the teacher handbooks that I thought might provide some good ideas that I could adapt for our use at home really weren’t that useful.

-Traditional School – All Things to All Children
+Traditional School Curriculum – All Things to All Children

 Part of the problem is the teacher handbooks are geared to help the teacher make the material be all things to all children.
 With the rise of differentiated instruction, teaching to strengths, and the multiple intelligences, the expectation is that the teacher must meet every child where he/she is and adapt the curriculum accordingly.
 So the teacher’s manual becomes this horrifically complicated and overwhelming mass of information.
 The reading manuals I looked at were so crammed full of suggestions and ideas around the samples of the child’s reading book that I couldn’t even bear to look at them.

 It reminded me of something I read in The First Year of Homeschooling Your Child (a practical and encouraging book, by the way, if you are new to the idea of homeschooling).
 The author wrote this about school curriculum:

 Remember, too, there is nothing magical about the curriculum your local school subscribes to.
 The school chose a curriculum it felt would best meet the needs of the greatest percentage of a large number of children doing the same thing at the same time.
 Check with a different school and you’ll get its version of curriculum which it, too, felt would do the best job for the majority of the students.

 In homeschooling you aren’t playing a numbers game with many students, hoping enough of them will get good scores on standardized tests, hoping it really is just a minority that falls through the cracks.
 Your curriculum can be custom-made for your child’s needs that you are right now observing to discover.

 Homeschool Curriculum – All Things for One Child